nhsconnect/Events-Management/pages/overview/overview_guide_versioning.md

 summary: An overview of this implementation guide is versioned.
 ---

-## Experimental ##

-This implementation guidance is the **Beta** release to support the development of the National Events Management Service event messages.

 ## Semantic Versioning ##

 Given a version number MAJOR.MINOR.PATCH, increment the: